Tahler/nu-code-submission-api/README.md

 - Test with malicious code
 - Extend the API to run a diff against expected output

+## Diff options

+- Extend the api to send an array of input and output pairs
+- Iteratively redirect each input and diff each output

+- Simple pass or fail
+- Number of tests passing
+- Very specific - this test failed: expected: x, actual: x
+- A progression over all three

+Check out:
+- KDiff3

 ## Tests

 - On each language: